 Built-in chopping boards, slotted between cupboards, provide subtle yet useful storage that adds to the overall design.

-Open shelves or small bookcases are ideal places to store cookbooks and display our best kitchen wares.
-This integrated bookcase not only bookends this island unit, but compensates for a lack of wall units.
-(The kitchen was designed by Naked Kitchens.)
+Open shelves or small bookcases in kitchen islands are ideal places to store cookbooks and display our best kitchen wares.
+This integrated bookcase not only give this island unit character, but compensates for a lack of wall units.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to the National Homebuilding & Renovating Show (21-24 March, NEC, Birmingham).